-Union Investment shall give notice to investors regarding the suspension and resumption of unit redemptions via publication in the German Federal Gazette and additionally in a financial or daily newspaper with sufficient circulation or on Union Investment's website (which can be accessed via www.privatkunden.union-investment.de) or on the website of the Contact Office (where specified in the special part of the Sales Prospectus).
-Investors shall also be informed by the agent maintaining their securities account via a durable medium, i.e. a hard copy or in electronic form.
+Union Investment shall give notice to investors regarding the suspension and resumption of unit redemptions through notification in the German Federal Gazette and additionally in a financial or daily newspaper with sufficient circulation or on the homepage of Union Investment's website at www.privatkunden.union-investment.de, or on the homepage of a Contact Office (where specified in the Special Section of the Sales Prospectus).
+Investors shall also be informed by the agent maintaining their securities account via a permanent data medium, i.e. a hard copy or in electronic form.